-As the fleet transitions to zero-emissions vehicles, it is assumed that the rate of fleet turnover will be unchanged.
-This will be supported by increasing price parity of zeroemissions vehicles, lower operating costs, improved zero-emissions charging infrastructure and other measures to disincentivise owning and operating a conventional vehicle.
-As we wait for zero-emissions vehicles to make up a larger proportion of the vehicle fleet, car demand (i.e. the total vehicle kilometres projected to be travelled in a given year) will need to be reduced by 1% to 4% in 2025 and 3% to 14% in 2030 to bridge the residual emissions gap.
+As we wait for zero-emissions vehicles to make up a larger proportion of the vehicle fleet, car demand (i.e. the total vehicle kilometres projected to be travelled in a given year) will need to be reduced by 1% to 4% in 202531 and 3% to 14% in 203032 to bridge the residual emissions gap.
 Van and HGV demand reduction will also be required, achieved through a combination of operational and logistics efficiencies and freight mode-shift where possible.
 Finally, improving the fuel-efficiency of conventional vehicles is an essential component to emissions reductions.
 Recent evidence from the Climate Change Committee suggests that eco-driver training and enforcement of 70mph speed limits could improve conventional car efficiency by 3.6%, and that improved aero-dynamic designs and drag reduction, in combination with driver training, could improve artic and rigid HGV efficiency by 22% and 13% respectively.
 To support rapid emissions reduction in the short-term, the maximum improvement in conventional vehicle efficiency will be required by 2025.